Holiday Creative Container Contest #HC3 - Build a Microservice App

-If you need help you can reach us through the usual channels, especially on Gitter chat.
+If you need help you can reach us through the usual channels.

 “But what if I haven’t been invited to try out Giant Swarm, yet?”, you say?
 Tell us about your crazy ideas and maybe Santa will have a special treat for you on December 24th.
 To be clear, we will give out 10 Alpha accounts to the best ideas reaching us through Twitter, Facebook, mail, or some other creative channel.
 If you wanna really go out of your way, you can even send us a GitHub repo.